RichieMcMullen/laravel-strava/README.md

 #### Unauthenticate User

-You can allow users to unauthenticate their Strava account with you Strava app.
+You can allow users to unauthenticate their Strava account with your Strava app.
 Simply allow users to call the following method, passing the access token that has been stored for their account.

 ```php
 Strava::unauthenticate($token);